 § 15480.
 Termination of Membership in a Group Self-Insurer.

-(a) No member of a group self-insurer may be involuntarily canceled or terminated from group membership by the group self-insurer unless at least 60 days advance written notice has been provided to the group member and to the Manager.
+(a) No member of a group self-insurer may be involuntarily canceled or terminated from group membership by the group self-insurer unless at least 45 days advance written notice has been provided to the group member and to the Chief.
 Notice to a broker or other third party shall not be deemed as notice to the group member.

-(b) In the case of cancellation or termination of coverage of a group member, whether voluntary or involuntary, the group self-insurer shall remain liable for all compensation liabilities of the group member resulting from any claim with a date of injury during the period of membership in the group self-insurer up to the effective date of the termination and revocation of the group member's Affiliate Certificate of Consent to Self-Insure, including the 60 day notice period in the event of involuntary termination.
-The group member shall remain responsible for all contributions and assessments for the period of membership in the private group self-insurer, including the 60 day notice period and/or any period during which the termination and revocation of the group member's Affiliate Certificate of Consent to Self-Insure was under appeal.
+(b) In the case of cancellation or termination of coverage of a group member, whether voluntary or involuntary, the group self-insurer shall remain liable for all compensation liabilities of the group member resulting from any claim with a date of injury during the period of membership in the group self-insurer up to the effective date of the termination and revocation of the group member's Affiliate Certificate of Consent to Self-Insure, including the 45 day notice period in the event of involuntary termination.
+The group member shall remain responsible for all contributions and assessments for the period of membership in the private group self-insurer, including the 45 day notice period and/or any period during which the termination and revocation of the group member's Affiliate Certificate of Consent to Self-Insure was under appeal.